nhantien/grant-program-analytics/docs/UploadData.md

 ***Glue Job description***

 ## Step 6: Edit Data
-If you would like to edit data after [step 5](#step-5-start-the-second-glue-job), you can repeat steps 3 and 4 for changes to take place.
+If you would like to edit data after [Step 5](#step-5-start-the-second-glue-job), you can repeat Steps 3 and 4 for changes to take place.

 # Other Datasets
 ## Step 1: Name Datasets Appropriately